apify/keboola-ex-apify/README.md

 }
 ```
 With this configuration, you will run the actor with specific options.
-There is [folder](./test/configs) with all possible examples of configuration.
+[This folder](./test/configs) contains all possible examples of configuration.

 ### Run Action locally